AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 # Lock Screen Styling Guide
 This section shows how to customise the Lock Screen for Windows 10 and Windows 11.

-If this is your first time customising the XAML styles, check out the UWPSpy guide [here](https://github.com/bbmaster123/FWFU/blob/main/uwpspy.md).
+If this is your first time customising the XAML styles, check out the [UWPSpy usage guide](https://github.com/bbmaster123/FWFU/blob/main/uwpspy.md).

 1. Launch UWPSpy as administrator
 2. Look for `LockApp.exe`.
 If it doesn't show up, lock your PC at least once by pressing `Win`+`L`, unlock your PC, then click "Refresh"